sergevar/paulgrahamblog/cleaned/mod.md

 3. Having heretical opinions doesn't mean you have to express them openly.
 It may be *easier to have them* if you don't.

-Thanks to Austen Allred, Trevor Blackwell, Patrick Collison, Jessica Livingston, Amjad Masad, Ryan Petersen, and Harj Taggar for reading drafts of this.